MaciejFilochowski/MaciejFilochowski/README.md

 - 👋 Hi, I’m @MaciejFilochowski
 - 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Flutter and Swift
+- 🌱 I’m currently learning Swift and Flutter
-- 📫 How to reach me Filon93@gmail.com
+- 📫 How to reach me contact@filochowski.dev

 <!---
 MaciejFilochowski/MaciejFilochowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.